bg_image

 Ali Afsharian

 Dr Ali Afsharian has a Master's degree in clinical psychology (USWR, Iran) and completed a PhD (UniSA, Australia) focusing on Psychosocial Safety Climate (PSC) from both composition and dispersion statistical perspectives to highlight and prevent psychosocial risk factors in working environments at national and international levels.
 Ali's PhD research also investigated and compared PSC concepts in different cultural contexts; Australian and Iranian workplaces.
-He is currently working as a researcher at the Asia Pacific Centre for Work Health and Safety.
-Ali's main research interests are: PSC, psychosocial risk factors, organisational psychology, as well as a range of topics relating to refugees in Australia.
+He works as a research fellow at the Psychosocial Safety Climate Global Observatory team and a psychology lecturer at UniSA.
+Ali's main research interests are PSC, psychosocial risk factors, organisational psychology, and various topics relating to refugees in Australia.

 image